yjg30737/pyqt-torch-text-classification/README.md

 Please refer to the source in the Kaggle notebook and ask GPT for an interpretation of each source.
 I will respond kindly :)

+If you want to do the text classification from number-based dataset, <a href="https://github.com/yjg30737/pyqt-torch-text-classification-from-number">try this</a>.

 ## Requirements
 * PyQt5 >= 5.14
 * torch

 ## How to Run
 1. git clone ~
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt
-3. python run ~
+4. python run ~

 ## Preview
 ![image](https://github.com/yjg30737/pyqt-torch-text-classification/assets/55078043/4b3941e3-9a51-4b62-9a05-ca0bc929a936)